fullmetalbrackets/website/content/articles/wtf-is-ssh-how-to-generate-an-ssh-key-pair-and-use-it-to-securely-connect-to-a-remote-server.md

 ---
-title: WTF is SSH?
-How to generate an SSH key pair and use it to securely connect to a remote server
+title: Setup SSH authentication to push to Github
 summary: |-
   Setting up SSH keys and pushing to GitHub without needing to enter
     a username and password has always been a good practice, but now that GitHub